ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 ## Deploy and manage VMware virtualized environments
 {: #under_the_hood-deploy}

-Take an in-depth look at the architecture of {{site.data.keyword.vmwaresolutions_full}}, an {{site.data.keyword.cloud_notm}} offering that provides deployment and management of VMware virtualized environments.
+Take an in-depth look at the architecture of {{site.data.keyword.vmwaresolutions_full}}, an {{site.data.keyword.cloud_notm}} offering that provides deployment and management of VMware® virtualized environments.
 In this tutorial, we show you the components of the offering so you can see how they work together to provision and maintain the environment in the public cloud.

 ## Two companies, one streamlined solution
 {: #under_the_hood-two-companies}

 For some time now, users have been deploying VMware virtualized environments to the IBM Public Cloud, either by themselves or with the help of professional services.
 In February 2016, [IBM and VMware announced a partnership](https://www-03.ibm.com/press/us/en/pressrelease/49154.wss){:external} to automate the process of deploying VMware software and VMware environments in the {{site.data.keyword.cloud_notm}}.
 One of the early fruits of this partnership was the ability to order various VMware product deployments and licenses from the {{site.data.keyword.vmwaresolutions_short}} console, and later offering [VMware Horizon Air](https://www-03.ibm.com/press/us/en/pressrelease/49932.wss){:external} in {{site.data.keyword.cloud_notm}}.
 In addition, IBM and VMware worked together to jointly produce a [standard reference architecture and deployment prescription for VMware](https://www.ibm.com/cloud/architecture/architectures/virtualizationArchitecture){:external} in the IBM Public Cloud.

 In the fall of 2016, IBM and VMware jointly released {{site.data.keyword.vmwaresolutions_short}}.
-This set of offerings is based on VMware's virtualization technologies, including virtualized compute (VMware vSphere), networking (VMware NSX), and optionally including virtualized storage (VMware vSAN).
+This set of offerings is based on VMware's virtualization technologies, including virtualized compute (VMware vSphere®), networking (VMware NSX®), and optionally including virtualized storage (VMware vSAN®).
 These environments are aptly called software-defined data centers.

 {{site.data.keyword.vmwaresolutions_short}} builds on VMware technology to significantly streamline the deployment and management of these software-defined data centers in the IBM Public Cloud.
 Using {{site.data.keyword.vmwaresolutions_short}}, it is now possible to deploy portions of the standard reference architecture to the {{site.data.keyword.cloud_notm}} automatically rather than manually.
 Environments that previously took weeks to deploy and configure can now be provisioned in a matter of hours.